Finance Division General Information: (503) 378-4633

 Customer Solutions Fax: (503) 378-2870

 The Finance Division provides cash management services to all Oregon state agencies and hundreds of Oregon local government entities, including cities, counties, schools and special districts.
 The division also administers public funds collateralization requirements governed by ORS chapter 295.
-The division manages more than 14 million financial transactions annually - including cash deposits, electronic fund transfers and check issuances - with nearly $230 billion flowing in and out of the division each year.
+The division manages nearly 15 million financial transactions annually - including cash deposits, electronic fund transfers and check issuances - with more than $236 billion flowing in and out of the division each year.

 House Bill 2779 (2017) directed the State Treasurer to convene a work group to study and develop a report on provisions of state law relating to depositories of public funds (ORS chapter 295).
 Treasury requested this direction in order to consider changes to state law to improve processes for transfer and deposit of public funds while protecting public funds against loss.
 The work group includes representatives from Treasury, state agencies, local governments, and depositories.
 The State Treasurer will submit a report on the work group’s activities and findings to the 2019 Legislative Assembly.